malixian/clockwork/README.md

 * [`clockwork-results`](https://gitlab.mpi-sws.org/cld/ml/clockwork-results) contains experiment scripts and documentation for reproducing results from the OSDI 2020 Clockwork paper.
 * [`clockwork-modelzoo-volta`](https://gitlab.mpi-sws.org/cld/ml/clockwork-modelzoo-volta) contains pre-compiled models that can be used for experimentation
 * [`azure-functions`](https://gitlab.mpi-sws.org/cld/trace-datasets/azure-functions) contains workload traces from Microsoft Azure that can be used for experimentation
+* [`azure-functions` (deprecated)](https://gitlab.mpi-sws.org/cld-private/datasets/azure-functions) contains the "preview" traces from Microsoft Azure.
+This repository is only available internally.
+Credentials will be provided to OSDI 2020 evaluators.

 ### Getting Started